R2steven/MyFirstSQL/README.md

 AnalyzeHackerNews:
 Use the publically available data from the Hacker News forum from Y Combinator to get some real world data analysis practice.

+Multiple_tables:
+practice what we learned about joins by combining rows from different tables.
+Use some data from a comany like lyft, given three tables